RAID In Project Management: A Powerful Tool

 3. Label columns as Risk, Assumption, Issue, and Dependency.

-4. Fill in details for each RAID element.
+4. Fill in the details for each RAID element.

 5. Ensure the log is updated regularly.